Mastering Task Prioritisation: The P0-P4 Framework

 Overview of the P0-P4 Framework

 Tasks are listed; they can be on paper or in your diary, but nowadays, most people use some software.
-I find Google Calendar practical, which is free.
-However, now I will explain the concept as it used to be done on paper, as most of you can relate to it easily.
+I find Google Calendar practical and free.
+However, I will now explain the concept as it was presented on paper, as most of you can easily relate to it.

-Now, you list your tasks and assign them for each event on the day you think you will work on them so you have a list for each task.
-A weekly task planner can be useful for listing your tasks throughout the week, helping you prioritize what needs to be done first and break down larger tasks into smaller ones.
-So if a task will take a few days, it is best to break it up into small tasks that can be done in a few hours or less.
+Now, list your tasks and assign them to each event on the day you plan to work on them, so you have a list for each task.
+A weekly task planner can help list your tasks throughout the week, allowing you to prioritise what needs to be done first and break down larger tasks into smaller ones.
+If a task will take a few days, it is best to break it down into smaller tasks that can be completed in a few hours or less.

-I recommend that you use the following notation for each of these tasks is assigned a number from 0 to 4 based on priority:
+I recommend that you use the following notation for each of these tasks, which is assigned a number from 0 to 4 based on priority:

 - P0.
 Your Mum is dying, the kids are in trouble, a guy just had a heart attack in the shop, and nothing else matters.
 This P0 block everything else and stops all thought of scheduling.

 - P2.
-Some important function needed now is not working, but we can operate
+Some essential functions are currently not working, but we can still operate.

 - P4.
 A non-urgent question that can wait.